-I thought about this dish the other night since I hadn’t made it in a while and thought I should try it in my pressure cooker but make it much easier to put together and eat, thus I created a sort of deconstructed Instant Pot stuffed cabbage casserole style dish that just took 12 minutes to make and I didn’t even have to precook the rice beforehand!
+I thought about this dish the other night since I hadn’t made it in a while.
+A sort of deconstructed Instant Pot stuffed cabbage dish was what I wanted.
+It took only 12 minutes to cook and was great!

 I love being able to dump and go with my pressure cooker and have a complete meal in under 30 minutes including the time it takes to pressurize.

 - The cabbage cut up into little squares works perfectly when you’re ready to eat and makes it the perfect consistency once it is done.

 I don’t like it too wilted and soft or super crunchy either, but this came out better than expected and even the kids said it was a winner of a dinner. 😉

 My mother in law was over and raved about it too.
 You could use ground turkey if you rather, and topped with grated parmesan cheese at the end is a must!